python-odin/odin/README.rst

 Special Mention
 ***************

-I would like to acknowledge the strong influence on the design of Odin from the Django ORM and it's notable contributor Malcolm Tredinnick.
+I would like to acknowledge the strong influence on the design of Odin Resources from the Django ORM and it's notable contributor Malcolm Tredinnick.
 He was a valued colleague who's untimely passing left a large void in our company and the wider community.